InsideLoop/InsideLoop/doc/LinearAlgebra.rst

   As a consequence, in this case, :cpp:`il::dot` will receive two :cpp:`il::Array<T>` of the same size and will return a :cpp:`T`.
 In debug mode, if those arrays do not have the same size, the program will abort.
-The result is undefined behavior in release mode.
+In release mode, such a situation leads to undefined behavior.

    .. code-block:: cpp